Dissecting the gamma-ray emissions of the nearby galaxies NGC 1068 and NGC 253: Data Analysis and Results

 In order to check possible property differences between the two time periods, we first performed likelihood analysis to their data.
 For the target, we tested both LP and PL spectral models.
 The results are summarized in Table~\ref{tab:like}.
 We found that in P1 and P2, the PL was preferred given the same likelihood values obtained from the both models.
 The obtained $\Gamma$ values are consistent with each others within uncertainties.

 Spectra of P1 and P2 were extracted from the data during the two time periods.
-The setup and procedure were the same as in Section~\ref{sssec:ls}.
-With the spectra shown in Figure~\ref{fig:spec3}, it can be seen that the difference lies at the last two spectral data points (i.e., $>$5\,GeV).
+The setup and procedure were the same as in Section~\ref{sssec:ls}, and the systematic uncertainties were included in the results.
+With the spectra shown in Figure~\ref{fig:spec3}, it can be seen that no significant flux changes could be determined due to the large uncertainties.

 We thus calculated the TS maps centered at NGC~253 in energy range of $>$5\,GeV during P1 and MJD~57022.7--59362.7 (hereafter P2e), where the second one was set such that its length is equal to that of P1 for direct comparison.
 The TS maps are shown in Figure~\ref{fig:tsmap}.
-As can be seen, the TS value is $\sim$114 in P1 while $\sim$26 in P2e, indicating significant flux drop-off.
+As can be seen, the TS value is $\sim$114 in P1 while $\sim$26 in P2e.

 We performed the likelihood analysis to the data in 5--500\,GeV in P1 and P2 (P2e), and obtained the fluxes of 11.8$\pm2.4 \times 10^{-11}$ and 5.6$\pm1.5 \times 10^{-11}$\,photon\,cm$^{-2}$\,s$^{-1}$ (4.1$\pm1.5\times 10^{-11}$\,photon\,cm$^{-2}$\,s$^{-1}$).
 The flux values are consistent with the TS values as the flux in P2 or P2e is approximately half of that in P1.
-However, because the TS value in P2 is low, the flux has a large uncertainty, making the flux difference not significant when directly comparing the fluxes in P1 and P2 (similarly indicated by the spectral data points in Figure~\ref{fig:spec3}).
+However, the flux difference between P1 and P2 is not significant due to large uncertainties (similarly indicated by the spectral data points in Figure~\ref{fig:spec3}).